You are here: NPIC Home Page —> Pesticide Health and Safety Information —> Food Safety —> Pesticide Residues in Food

 Before a pesticide can be used on a food crop, the U.S. EPA must determine whether that pesticide can be used without posing an unreasonable risk to human health.
 After a risk assessment process, they determine the pesticide tolerance, which is the maximum amount of pesticide residue that can legally remain in or on a particular food.

-The Food and Drug Association (FDA) monitors and enforces pesticide tolerances in raw agricultural commodities and processed foods.
+The Food and Drug Administration (FDA) monitors and enforces pesticide tolerances in raw agricultural commodities and processed foods.
 Tolerances for meat, poultry and some egg products are monitored and enforced by the U.S. Department of Agriculture (USDA).
 Both domestic and imported food commodities are subject to these regulations.

 What does this mean for consumers?